 In the next section, I’ll reveal eight keyword research tips to move the needle on your organic search traffic!

-HOW TO DO KEYWORD RESEARCH THAT IMPACTS TRAFFIC
+HOW TO DO KEYWORD RESEARCH FOR SEO

 Here are some basic keyword research principles to guide your strategy.